MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/network-requirements.md

 ## Mail server

 To enable notifications to be sent from the default template and settings, add these IP addresses to your anti-spam allowlist.
-The Cloud App Security dedicated email IP addresses are:
+The Defender for Cloud Apps dedicated email IP addresses are:

 - 65.55.234.192/26
 - 207.46.50.192/26